 Texture Resolution – Medium

-Texture Resolution setting lets you adjust the quality and clarity of environmental textures in the game.
-The higher this setting is, the sharper surfaces will look.
-Higher settings will impact the performance a lot on graphic cards with low VRAM.
-We recommend keeping this setting on Medium for a 6% FPS boost and decent visuals.
+The setting for texture resolution allows you to alter the quality and quality of the textures used in the game.
+The higher the setting higher, the sharper the surfaces will appear.
+Higher settings can affect the performance of graphics cards with very little VRAM.
+We suggest keeping this setting at Medium to get an increase of 6% in FPS and good visuals.

 Texture Filtering Anisotropic – High